StanfordMIMI/dspy-helm/README.md

 <img src="assets/fig.png" alt="Overview" width="650">

-**Figure 1** | **Pipeline**. (a) DSPy-based prompt optimization for each model, and (b) performance analysis of baseline prompt vs DSPy prompt across models on the HELM leaderboard.
+**Figure 1** | **Pipeline overview**. (a) DSPy takes HELM's baseline prompt and produces structured prompt variants. (b) HELM evaluates models under each prompt variant.
+With structured prompting, we observe more robust performance evaluation.

 ## What is DSPy-HELM?

 A comprehensive framework for optimizing language models on HELM benchmarks using DSPy.
-This toolkit enables automated prompt optimization, leveraging benchmarks from the HELM (Holistic Evaluation of Language Models) ecosystem.
+This toolkit enables automated prompt optimization (APO), leveraging benchmarks from the HELM (Holistic Evaluation of Language Models) ecosystem.

 ## Installation